btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 >
 > From [6.3.1 What is an Interactive Shell?]

-Here's some fine examples of interactive non-login shells:
+Here are some fine examples of interactive non-login shells:

 1. Subshell:
     ```